 Where appropriate, we will collect information about criminal convictions as part of the recruitment process but only at the point that you have been conditionally offered a role.
-We will use information about criminal convictions and offences in connection with any assessment as to your fitness and propriety or any other requirement of the SRA or any other legal or regulatory obligation and therefore in connection with suitability for employment in the role offered to you.
+We will use information about criminal convictions and offences in connection with any assessment we make in connection with your suitability for employment in the role offered to you including as to your fitness and propriety or any other requirement of the Solicitors Regulation Authority (SRA) or any other legal or regulatory obligation.

 Automated decision making

 Automated decision-making takes place when an electronic system uses personal information to make a decision without human intervention.
 We are allowed to use automated decision-making in the following circumstances: